ilrg/ilrg.github.io/Pages/Server/Troubleshooting_Server.md

 ![Troubleshooting3](serverAssets/Troubleshooting3.png)

 ## Reboot Instance
-- A quick solution is to try and reboot the instance
+- A quick solution is to try and reboot the instance.
 - Log into AWS and go to the EC2 Instances.
 Highlight the instance you want to reboot.
-Then under ‘Instance State’ choose ‘Reboot instance’
+Then under ‘Instance State’ choose ‘Reboot instance’.

 ![Troubleshooting4](serverAssets/Troubleshooting4.png)

 ## Check Systems are Enabled
 Sometimes services like Tomcat and Nginx that are required for parts of the ILRG system become disabled.
 Checking that services you need are enabled is another important step in troubleshooting why part of the system might have broken down.

-- Log into the server command line via PuTTY
+- Log into the server command line using your preferred method.
 - Then run the following command:
 ```
 systemctl list-unit-files
 ```
-- Enable any systems that should be enabled, but are listed as disabled by using the command
+- Enable any systems that should be enabled, but are listed as disabled by using the command:
 ```
 systemctl enable –-now service
 ```